 - 1. Added information that explains that the Authorized representative must accept responsibility as representative. - 2.
-Added clarification of what documents may be used to choose a representative. - 3.
-Updated links
+Added clarification of what documents may be used to choose a representative.

 Part 1 (Chapters 100 through 900) | Part 2 (Chapters 1000 through 1900) | Part 3 (Examples and Revisions)